khaled71612000/Vuphoria-Unity/README.md

+# Vuforia Unity

-Vuforia Unity is a project that demonstrates the use of Vuforia with Unity to create augmented reality (AR) applications.
+**Vuforia Unity** is a project demonstrating the use of Vuforia with Unity to create augmented reality (AR) applications.
 This repository includes necessary assets and settings for integrating Vuforia's AR capabilities within Unity projects.

+## Key Components

+### Scripts
+- **ARController.cs:** Manages AR interactions and settings.
+- **ObjectTracker.cs:** Handles tracking of AR objects and interactions with them.

-Features
+## Features

-Vuforia Integration: Utilizes Vuforia SDK for AR development.
+- **Vuforia Integration:** Utilizes Vuforia SDK for AR development.
-Unity Setup: Includes project settings and assets configured for Unity.
+- **Unity Setup:** Provides a framework for integrating AR features within Unity.
-AR Capabilities: Provides templates and examples for creating AR experiences.
+- **AR Capabilities:** Offers templates and examples for creating immersive AR experiences.